River Camel: Geology and hydrology

 The Camel's catchment area covers 413 km2 on the western side of Bodmin Moor, and is mainly Devonian slates and granite, with some shales and sandstones.
 Water volumes are affected by the reservoir at Crowdy Marsh, by abstraction of water for public supply, and by effluent from the sewage system around Bodmin.
 Data collected by the National River Flow Archive shows that water flow in the River Camel for 2006 was considerably below average.
 This correlates with reduced rainfall, particularly between the months of June and September.
 Data from 2013 and 2014 also shows below average annual flow but with points of higher than average flow during Winter.

-In a river which runs for much of its length in a steep-sided valley, suddent downpours can cause water levels to rise rapidly and while floods are not unusual on the Camel, the flood of 16 July 1847 was exceptional.
+In a river which runs for much of its length in a steep-sided valley, sudden downpours can cause water levels to rise rapidly and while floods are not unusual on the Camel, the flood of 16 July 1847 was exceptional.
 Caused by a waterspout and deluge on Davidstow Moor, a wall of water swept away six bridges but Hellandbridge withstood the force of the water, which flowed over the structure leaving debris visible in nearby trees up to 20 feet above the normal river level.
 Today the tidal parts of the River Camel are subject to flood risk, especially during spring tides after periods of high rainfall when the catchment is already saturated.
 The area around Wadebridge has been identified by the Environment Agency as a Critical Drainage Area (CDA) and due to the tidal element the risk is expected to increase due to climate change.
 This means that all development in the CDA has to take flooding into account including rainfall runoff.

+In 2023 the Environment Agency measured water levels on the River Camel at Sladesbridge, Dunmere and Camelford, and also on the rivers Allen and De Lank which are tributaries of the River Camel.